 Books from left to right: Buried Alive: The Biography of Janis Joplin by Myra Friedman , Andy Warhol: Portraits of the 70's by Andy Warhol, The Sixties Unplugged: A Kaleidoscopic History of a Disorderly Decade by Gerard J. De Groot

-During an excursion with my best friend for the school newspaper, we went to the Salvation Army by our school.
+During an excursion with my best friend for the school newspaper, we went to the Salvation Army.
 I came across this totally lurid psychedelic button down shirt, reminiscent of Cream’s Disraeli Gears album cover.
 The shirt was priced at $2.99, but it cost me a measly $1.50, as all green tags at the Salvation Army are always 50%.
 Yes, I get totally get giddy saying that!
 It’s such a thrill when I buy some of my most favorite items for virtually nothing.
 The fabric is a really strange silk and makes wonder if it was originally a mate to a pair of pajama bottoms.
 Those would literally be the coolest PJs ever.
 Whenever I am wearing the shirt I sing my favorite Rolling Stones song, “She’s A Rainbow” to myself and imagine rainbows swirling out of my shirt.
-Listen to this and maybe you will too:

 Follow me on Twitter @emmaedition